MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 ```

-And, here is our full CSS code.
+And, here is our complete CSS code.

 ```css